On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Background

-Let $\Qam:=\chi(\rwma)$.
+Let \smash{$\Qam:=\chi\bigl(\rwma\bigr)$}.
 The $Q$-system

-is a difference equation that the characters of the KR modules satisfy.
-Nakajima and Hernandez proved the $q$-characters of KR modules satisfy the $T$-system from which we obtain the $Q$-system (\ref{eq:Qsys}) by ignoring the spectral parameter.
+is a~difference equation satisfied by the characters of KR modules.
+Nakajima~\cite{MR1993360} and Hernandez~\cite{MR2254805} proved that the $q$-characters of KR modules satisfy the $T$-system, from which we obtain the $Q$-system~\eqref{eq:Qsys} by ignoring the spectral parameter.